Zika Virus: Frequently Asked Questions for the General Public

 How is Zika spread from mother to baby?

 Zika virus may be transmitted from mother to baby from their shared blood supply during pregnancy.
 For more information on Zika virus and pregnancy please see HPSC website.

 How is Zika spread through sexual contact?

-Zika virus can be passed between sexual partners in the man’s semen.
+Zika virus can be passed between sexual partners.
 This is more likely if the man had symptoms of Zika virus infection.
 For this reason, it is important to practice safe sex (by wearing a condom) with a partner who has recently returned from, or is living in, an affected area.

-Research has shown that Zika virus can be found in a mans semen for up to 2 months after symptoms have started.
-No cases of female to male sexual spread have been reported to date.
+Research has shown that Zika virus can be found in a man's semen for up to 2 months after symptoms have started.

 For advice on how to prevent sexual transmission see information in the graphic here.